jlenz27/PizzaParlor/README.md

 ## Description

 _This is a webpage that thats the input of a user to select a type of Pizza that they would want to order.
 The website updates to show the toppings change and the cost of the pizza.
-It uses a javascript function to calculate the price_
+It uses a javascript function to calculate the price._

 ## GitHub Link
 _https://github.com/jlenz27/PizzaParlor_